Home-buying and boundaries

 Conclusion

 It is often said that that buying a home is the biggest purchase that any of us will make.
 Unsurprisingly, there is a great deal of ritual, intended for the protection of the purchaser, surrounding the purchase of a home than there is surrounding the purchase of almost anything else.
-Surprisingly, there is rarely any mention, during the purchasing process, of the boundaries of the land on which the home stands.
+Astonishingly, there is rarely any mention, during the purchasing process, of the boundaries of the land on which the home stands.

 Choosing a home